"You Have Your Mother's Eyes" • Inheritance in Python Classes (Harry Potter OOP Series #5)

 Complete Professor.assess_student()

 You call this method when a professor needs to assess a student.
-The method first checks whether the subject the professor teaches, self.subject
+The method first checks whether the subject the professor teaches, self.subject, is one of the subjects the student is learning—these subjects are stored in the student.subject_grades dictionary.

 Let's Try These New Classes